[sta_anchor id=”#part-1″ unsan=”#part 1″ /]What is Lyme Disease?

 - Symptoms in late stage Lyme disease (extending to many months, or even years, following tick bite) often manifests as multi-systemic illness, which may include: gastro-intestinal problems, neurological problems, balance problems, chronic fatigue and random muscle and joint pain.
 Late stage Lyme disease can be mild, moderate or severe and, if left untreated, an cause severe disability or become fatal.

-- Lyme disease is potentially fatal.
+- Lyme disease is potentially life threatening.

 - Additional references and further information on Symptoms, Myths about Lyme disease and Frequently Ask Questions.